advancedbroth/shazam-filter/README.md

 If you have any, feel free to make an Issue.

-This took me like 10 minutes to make so it is not polished at all.
+This took me like 1 hour to make so it is not polished at all.